 Custody Services: What They Cover and How They Work?

-Custodian Services
+Custodian services

 Custodian services are usually provided by a large and reputable firm, such as a bank, trust company or similar financial institution empowered to safeguard individual and institutional securities from being lost or stolen.